PostgreSqlStan/postgresqlstan.github.io/_posts/2022-01-01-build-free-blog.md

 ![Screenshot showing "Settings" button](/assets/ss/free-blog/2-github-pages-select-master.jpg){:width="600"}

+That will enable your site, but nothing will be published until you commit changes to your repo.

 ## Personalize the site

+{% capture notice-3%}

+Navigating and editing files on GitHub is generally fairly intuitive.
+If you need help, see [Working with files](https://docs.github.com/en/repositories/working-with-files).
+{% endcapture %}<div class="notice">{{ notice-3| markdownify }}</div>

 You just need to edit a couple files and (optionally) upload a photo to personalize the site.
-(See [Editing files](https://docs.github.com/en/repositories/working-with-files/managing-files/editing-files) for help editing files on GitHub.)

 ### Edit \_config.yml

-Edit the `_config.yml` file at the root of the repo, replacing the values for the following keys with your own information, starting with the site title and description:
+Edit `_config.yml` at the root of the repo, replacing the values for the following keys with your own information, starting with the site title and description:

 ```
 title: Example Site
 description: Example site description.
 ```

-Scroll down a little to the author information.
+Scroll down a little to edit the author information.
 Leave the avatar unchanged for now.
-If you want a location displayed, add a key/value for that:
+You can add a key/value for location if you wanted to display that as well.

 ```
 author: